cherrynoize/irnm/README.md

 ### TODO

-Make a better install script so that it also installs config files some other place.
+- Make a better install script so that it also installs config files some other place.
 (Always be careful not to override stuff!)
+- Uninstall script